Kingxukai/linux/Documentation/core-api/list.rst

 For this, Linux provides us with list_swap().

-In the following example, we have a list with three entries, and swap two of them.
+In the woke following example, we have a list with three entries, and swap two of them.
 This is our starting state in "State 0"::

          .-----------------------------------------.